Why How We Define “Judgmental” Can Affect Our Experience Of The World

 It can be easy to judge people too much and too harshly, especially if they’re different from you.
 Anyone has the potential to become a critic, disparaging others for trivial reasons and shunning them for minor faults.
 If you’re concerned about being too judgmental of others, you might consider making the following changes:

 - Be more open to new experiences.
 When you’re open to new experiences, it may be easier to be more accepting of others.
 The excitement that comes with exploring our world tends to make us less fearful.
-By decreasing your fear, you may decrease the feeling that you need to be overly judgmental.
+By decreasing your fear, you may decrease the interpretation that you need to be overly judgmental.

 - Develop your sense of compassion.
 If you often find yourself being too judgmental of others, you might need to work on developing compassion and showing empathy for others in need.
 You might listen without judging them and let them know you are there for them.
 If you don’t recognize the need for empathy with your friends, another option could be to volunteer with a local charity.
 Your experiences there may help you become more aware of what others are going through and learn the best ways to show them compassion.